Rodolphe Iddi Lala

 Rodolphe Iddi Lala was a Central African academic, politician and militant leader.
-He was the founding leader of the Central African National Liberation Movement (MCLN), which was responsible for a bombing in 1981 that killed three people.
+He was the founding leader of the Central African National Liberation Movement (MCLN).

 Early life and academic career

-Of Gbeya ethnicity, Iddi Lala was born in the town of Bossangoa, although his family originates in the small village of Sassara (with around 200 inhabitants, 15 km to the west of Bossangoa).
-His exact birth year is unknown but Jacques Serre states that it must be before 1946 and O'Toole notes that he was 45 in 1980 (thus amounting to his birth year being 1934–1935).
+Of Gbeya ethnicity, Iddi Lala was born in 1948, in the town of Bossangoa, at Sassara village.
 He completed primary and high school in the Central African Republic (CAR), after which he moved to Bamako in Mali to study at the École fédérale des travaux publics (Federal School of Public Works).
 He was influenced by the Marxist politics dominant at that time in Mali.
 He then moved to Paris to study at the École Spéciale des Travaux Publics, but then switched to the École pratique des hautes études in October 1969, studying economics and social sciences and graduating in 1969 with a thesis on the marriage customs of the Gbeya.
 During his stay in Paris, he was active in the circles of the Union of Central African Students (UNECA) as well as the Association of African Black Students in Paris, where he networked with those would later occupy high positions in the CAR and also debated Marxist ideas.
 He obtained a doctorate in sociology from Paris Nanterre University in 1971.
 His PhD thesis focused on Central African politics with a Marxist perspective and criticised David Dacko as well as Barthélemy Boganda, claiming that they were accomplices in the misdeeds of capitals in the CAR.
 He was also opposed to Bokassa, whom he regarded as a dictator that was a puppet of French imperialism.

 Despite these views, when he returned to Bangui in 1975, Iddi Lala was appointed a professor at the École nationale d'administration, a move that was deemed "difficult to understand" by Serre.
 Iddi Lala ended up resigning his post in protest in 1979 when Barthélemy Yangongo, who had opposed Bokassa's breaking of relations with Libya, was arrested.
 He fled to Brazzaville, where the Congolese government had been offering refuge to Central African dissidents, and took up an academic position.